jgstew/jgstew.github.io/_posts/2018-01-01-My-Favorite-Podcasts.md

 These podcasts are fairly timeless, so you can really jump in at any point, or even go back to episode 1.
 I would generally recommend starting with the newer episodes and go back to the beginning if you really love them.

+All of the podcasts I listen to in this genre are hosted by white men, with the exception of guests, which is not great.
+I need to find a more diverse set of podcasts in this genre especially.

 - Dear Hank and John
 - Judge John Hodgman
 - My Brother My Brother and Me